oceannw/OCWebAction/OCWebAction/OCWebAction/README.md

 OCWebAction is a simple way to package the NSURLSession and handler the data(json、xml and so on ) to the entity class

-#Usage
+#Implement Entity Class

-1. Use the OCTransferableProtocol in your entity class.
+Use the OCTransferableProtocol in your entity class.
 ```swift
 class YourClass:OCTransferableProtocol{
 }